 - 2. Attempts over many years to transfer stewardship of Waiahole Valley to other State entities (DLNR, DOA, DHHL, Hawaii Community Development Authority, and Agribusiness Development Corporation) have been unsuccessful, in part because these entities would face challenges similar to those currently faced by HHFDC. - 3.
 However, over the past decade, HHFDC has come to accept the reality of its ongoing ownership of the valley, and current and former staff have become acquainted with a growing next generation of energetic farmers and active community members in Waiahole Valley who: - a.
-Embrace environmentally conscientious farming practices; - b.
+Embrace new, environmentally conscientious farming practices; - b.
 Possess advanced skills necessary to secure grants and other funding sources to help build up community resources; - c.
 Promote new ideas about community building, localized economic development, and educational opportunities; and

 - d.
 Openly espouse the need to preserve Waiahole Valley for future generations. - 4.
-HHFDC and its lessees are contractually bound to renegotiate the rents for the upcoming 15-year lease period, and this process likely won't conclude for several years.
+HHFDC and its lessees are contractually bound to renegotiate the rents for the upcoming 15-year lease period, and this process likely won't conclude for several years due to near-inevitability that some lessees will never engage in negotiations.
 That said, staff believes that the State and the community should concurrently start to organize serious discussions about a HHFDC's possible disposition of Waiahole Valley to an entity better suited for its management.